Best American Civil War Books

 Topic: The simultaneous Union victories at Vicksburg and Gettysburg that marked the turning point of the Civil War.

-Summary: Bearss and Hills examine how the twin victories of July 1863 crushed Confederate hopes for victory.
-The book weaves together the campaigns, illustrating how they were strategically linked and changed the course of the war.
-With Bearss’ masterful battlefield analysis and Hills’ contributions, the narrative provides a compelling account of these critical moments in Civil War history.
+Summary: Bearss and Hills explore how the twin victories of July 1863 shattered Confederate hopes for victory.
+Seamlessly interweaving the two campaigns, they demonstrate how the battles were strategically connected and how they altered the course of the war.
+Bearss’s extraordinary insight into the battlefield, combined with Hill’s contributions to the narrative, makes this a compelling account of these crucial months in Civil War history.

 31. Soldiers from Experience: The Forging of Sherman’s Fifteenth Army Corps, 1862–1863 – Eric Michael Burke